-- Install the clutch cover alignment pins into the crankcase, apply oil to the cover gasket, and install the gasket onto the crankcase. - 7.
+- 6. Install the clutch cover alignment pins into the crankcase, apply oil to the cover gasket, and install the gasket onto the crankcase. - 7.
 Lightly grease the clutch housing seal.

 - 8. Apply grease to the outer edges of the clutch housing; then from inside the clutch cover, install the clutch housing into the cover using a rubber mallet. - 9.
 Place the clutch cover/housing assembly into position on the crankcase; then secure with the cap screws making sure the different-length cap screws are in their proper location.
-Tighten to 8 ft-lb.
+Tighten to 8 ft-lb (10.9 N-m).

-10. Place the driven clutch assembly into position and secure with the bolt with nut.
-Tighten to 162 ft-lb.
+10. Place the driven clutch assembly into position and secure with the nut.
+Tighten to 162 ft-lb (220 N-m).